Online Actuator Selection and Controller Design for Linear Quadratic Regulation with Unknown System Model: Regret Analysis for Episodic Setting

-In this section, we provide an upper bound on the regret of Algorithm~\ref{alg:online for AS} defined in Eq.~\eqref{eqn:def of regret}, which holds with high probability.
-First, we analyze the estimation error of the least squares estimation given in Algorithm~\ref{alg:ls estimation}.
-To proceed, consider any epoch $i\in[n_e]$ in Algorithm~\ref{alg:online for AS}.
-For any $\G_j$ (with $j\in[p]$) described in Assumption~\ref{ass:system parameters}, we denote
+In this section, we aim to provide high probability upper bounds on the regret of Algorithm~\ref{alg:online for AS} defined in Eq.~\eqref{eqn:regret of A_e} for the episodic setting of Problem~\eqref{eqn:LQR obj}.
+To this end, we first analyze the estimation error of the least squares approach given by \eqref{eqn:ls approach}.
+For any $j\in[p]$, we denote